FluidTYPO3/fluidpages/README.md

 ## What is it?

-**Fluid Pages** enable page template selection and rendering á la TemplaVoila - but using Fluid templates.
+**Fluid Pages** enables page template selection and rendering á la TemplaVoila - but using Fluid templates.
 The feature was born in the extension FED and ported into this extension, making a very light (actually bordering on simple) extension.
 It uses Flux to enable highly dynamic configuration of variables used when rendering the template.